Are Nightshades Actually Bad For You?

 Why do some people think they're unhealthy?

-That all comes down to the alkaloid content.
+That all comes down to the alkaloid content, which are chemicals that some bodies may be sensitive to.
 Kimberly Snyder, best-selling author and mbg class instructor, explains, "Both the medicinal and the toxic aspects of nightshades can be attributed to their alkaloid properties.
 Mostly nitrogen-based chemical compounds, alkaloids have been found to have a wide range of pharmacological applications their purified form and have been used in everything from anti-malarial and anti-cancer drugs to stimulants, psychotropics, hallucinogens, and certain poisons.
 There are four basic types of alkaloids found in nightshade plants, but not all of them are present in those that we consider food staples.
 Steroid alkaloids are commonly found in most food nightshades including potato (solanine) and tomato (tomatine).
 Tropane, indole, and pyrrolizidine alkaloids are less common and known more for their druglike properties."

-"I don't believe nightshades are bad for you," says Miranda Hammer, R.D. and founder of Crunchy Radish.
-"Green bell peppers, tomatoes, eggplant, and potatoes all have positive nutritional attributes and are real whole foods.
-A major reason why people avoid nightshades is the thought that they are pro-inflammatory.
-Nightshades aside, the real culprit of inflammation is refined and processed foods such as white bread, white rice, white pasta, and sugar, omega-6 fatty acids, and saturated and trans fats."
-Nightshades also contain a number of anti-inflammatory ingredients.
-"Tomatoes, which are considered part of the nightshade family, are full of antioxidants lycopene and vitamin C," Miranda says.
+Nightshades are wonderful, whole foods that actually contain many anti-inflammatory properties.
+For example, "Tomatoes, which are considered part of the nightshade family, are full of antioxidants lycopene and vitamin C," Miranda Hammer, R.D. and founder of Crunchy Radish says.
 "Lycopene intake has been linked to preventing heart disease, breast, and prostate cancer.
 Vitamin C is anti-inflammatory and also helps your body respond to stress."

 Are there certain people who would be better off avoiding nightshades?